New feature

 How is the leaderboard calculated?

-For every SEC Form 4 P-code purchase made by a US corporate insider in the lookback window, finshort measures the stock's total return over the next 12 months and subtracts SPY's total return over the same window — that's the trade's alpha.
+For every SEC Form 4 P-code purchase made by a US corporate insider within the selected history window, finshort measures the stock's total return over the next 12 months and subtracts SPY's total return over the same window.
+That is the trade's alpha.
 We then aggregate per insider:

-• Avg alpha = simple mean of per-trade alpha.
+• Avg alpha = simple mean of per-trade alpha; shown in each row's expandable full stats and on insider profile pages.

 • Win rate = % of trades with positive alpha.

-• Each per-trade return is clamped at ±500% so a single buyout pop or bankruptcy can't dominate.
+• Each per-trade return is clamped at ±500% before averaging so a single buyout pop or bankruptcy can't dominate.
+The Best trade column shows the uncapped figure.

 • Multi-lot fills on the same day are aggregated into one observation.